 Detailed Course Description

-All SDSL participants who successfully complete the training are provided with dedicated coaches to accompany them after completion of the training including receiving recent and relevant journals, research, and benchmarking practices on topical issues in respective disciplines.
+All SDSL participants who successfully complete the training are provided with dedicated coaches to accompany them after the training, including receiving recent and relevant journals, research, and benchmarking practices on topical issues in their respective disciplines.

-You can also click here to REGISTER FOR THE TRAINING
+You can also click on this link to REGISTER FOR THE TRAINING